They’re getting better, but taxis in Nice have the worst reputation in all of France (which is why Ubers are so popular here…).

-Before you get in, start the conversation with the all-important greeting “Bonjour Monsieur” …this is a small thing, but if you don’t say it he will feel disrespected right off the bat, and it’s all down hill from there.
+Before you get in, start the conversation with the all-important greeting “Bonjour Monsieur” …this is a small thing, but if you don’t say it the driver will feel disrespected right off the bat, and it’s all down hill from there.

-Ask the driver roughly how much it will cost (“Combien ça coûte d’aller à ___?“), tell him you will need a receipt (“J’ai besoin d’un reçu”), and check that the meter is set correctly to day (jour) or night (nuit).
+Ask the driver roughly how much it will cost (“Combien ça coûte d’aller à ___?“), tell him you will need a receipt (“J’ai besoin d’un reçu, s’il vous plait”), and check that the meter is set correctly to day (jour) or night (nuit) or holiday (feries)

 If he doesn’t turn on the meter, ask him to please turn it on “Je prefere que vous utiliser la taximetre, si vous plait.“